Durham County Championship 2026 preview: Everything you need to know

 Run-in and season defining moments

-The season ends with two of the final three matches at Chester-le-Street.
-Middlesex and Worcestershire are the visitors.
-A potentially defining trip to Lancashire follows.
+The season concludes with two of the final three matches taking place at Chester-le-Street, where Middlesex and Worcestershire are the visiting sides.
+A potentially defining trip to Lancashire sits between those fixtures, adding further significance to the closing stages of the campaign.

-As this Durham Season Preview suggests, turning last year’s frustration into renewed purpose will be key.
-If they do, the squad and conditions are there for a serious push toward promotion.
+As this Durham Season Preview suggests, the key will be turning last year’s frustration into renewed purpose and consistent performances.
+If they are able to do that, the combination of squad depth and favourable conditions gives them a genuine opportunity to mount a serious push toward promotion.

 Aaron McNicholas is the editor and a writer for ReadCricket.
 With several years of experience in sports journalism, he has contributed to organisations including Cricket Ireland, England Handball, Cricket World and Golf Today.
 A self-described inconsistent, loopy, leg spinner, Aaron has enjoyed far greater success writing about the game than playing it.
 Today, he specialises in cricket journalism, combining insight with a deep passion for the sport.
 Away from the keyboard, Aaron is often found behind the lens of a camera, capturing moments in Sport and wildlife photography.